oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 Newsqueak was followed by Alef in 1995 and by Limbo in 1996.
 Alef, which was used in the Plan 9 operating system from Bell Labs, can be seen as a compiled version of Newsqueak.
 It is worth noting that the Oberon system has influenced the parts of Plan 9, which were implemented by the author of Newsqueak [26].
 Limbo is very similar to Newsqueak as well; it was used to implement parts of the Inferno operating system from Bell Labs, which is a descendant of Plan 9 and still in use today.

-Go adopted the concurrency concept from Newsqueak and added new features, such as buffered channels.
+Go mostly adopted the concurrency concept from Newsqueak with some additional features from other languages, such as buffered channels.

 #### Concurrency in Oberon